srdusr/notes/tools/git.md

 ```bash
 $ git push -u origin <branch>
 ```
+> NOTE: Branch name should be *main* unless otherwise set to a different branch name

 Fetch the most recent changes/commits from the remote branch/repository
 > NOTE: make sure to checkout to the desired branch first, example: `git checkout main`